QualiTorque/qualitorque.github.io/docs/getting-started/Import cloud resources.md

 __Torque Control plane__ helps you to accelerate migration of existing cloud resources into fully managed Torque environments with a few simple steps regardless of how the resources were deploy in the cloud in the first place.

 In the below article, we will cover the following steps for importing cloud resources into Torque using Terraform generation:
-1. Generate **Terraform code(modules)** representing your existing deployed resources in the cloud.
+1. Generate **Terraform code (modules)** representing your existing deployed resources in the cloud.
 2. Generate **Terraform state file** that represent the deployment status.
 3. Generate **Torque blueprint** that uses the Terraform code as an automation grain.
-4. Import your cloud resources into a fully managed **Torque environment**.
+4. Import your cloud resources into a fully managed **Torque nvironment**.

 :::info
 NOTE: This guide will focus on AWS workloads as an example, but it's possible to use it for other cloud providers (cloud and on-prem), network providers, monitoring systems and more.